subugoe/metrics-website/_posts/2018-06-06-road-to-new-metrics-pictures.md

 ---
 <!-- Start editing content here-->

-## Impressions from our workshop „Road To New Metrics“
+From the arrival to the gathering of the results, we in gained many new perspectives on alternative metrics, their actors and protagonists in Hamburg.
+Here are some impressions of our workshop „Road To New Metrics“:

 {:.img--decoration-blue}
 ![ZBW, Hamburg](https://metrics-project.net/img/events/0-A-EstablishingShot-B.jpg){: style="min-width: 25%"}